shanmukhasaireddy13/reusepkg/README.md

 **reusepkg is now officially available on npm!** 🚀

 The tool has been tested and verified to work across all major platforms and use cases:
-- ✅ Global store initialization
+- ✅ Global registry initialization
-- ✅ Package linking and reuse
+- ✅ Smart package discovery and linking
-- ✅ Version mismatch handling
+- ✅ Address-based package reuse
 - ✅ Broken symlink detection
 - ✅ Cross-platform compatibility
 - ✅ Error handling scenarios